Well, here we are again.

 What worries me is that people who have not been trained in the arts of critical thinking will read what he’s written and think “yeah, that makes sense”.

 Downes will say that I am creating a strawman of his argument.
 Sorry Larry, I’m really not.
 The only factual objection to Net Neutrality that you mention in your article is the one I discussed above, and it is stupid.

-And for the record: Moore’s law is an argument in favour of Net Neutrality, not against it.
+And for the record: Moore’s law (the observation that computing power roughly doubles every two years) is an argument in favour of Net Neutrality, not against it.
 If the speed of our technology continues to advance then that makes it less likely that companies will “need” to control the Internet, because Internet resources will become more plentiful, not less.

 Opponents to Net Neutrality are arguing in favour of communications companies being allowed to manufacture shortages of an abundant resource, just like Enron with California’s electricity.

 See Larry?
 I can quote examples of deregulation too :)